ipld/go-ipld-prime/doc/big-picture.md

 Layers
 ------

-IPLD comes in several layers:
+IPLD comes in two distinct layers:

 1. The IPLD Data Model
 2. The IPLD Schema system
-3. "IPFN"

 The IPLD Data Model is a specification of the core serializable types of data.
 You can think of it as roughly isomorphic to the familiar JSON and CBOR